sikuli/sikuli/docs/source/pattern.rst

 **Minimum Similarity:**

-When using just an image file in a find operation, the search will be successful and return a match object, if the similarity of a possible match is 0.7 or higher.
+While using a :py:meth:`Region.find` operation, if only an image file is provided, Sikuli searches the region using a default minimum similarity of 0.7.
+This default value can be changed in :py:attr:`Settings.MinSimilarity`.

 Using :py:meth:`similar() <Pattern.similar>` you can associate a specific similarity value, that will be used as the minimum value, when this pattern object is searched.